wmde/wikibase-docker/wikibase/README.md

 --------------------------------- | ------------------------------------------------------------------------------
 `/LocalSettings.php.template`     | Template for Mediawiki Localsettings.php (substituted to `/var/www/html/LocalSettings.php` at runtime)
 `/var/www/html/LocalSettings.php` | LocalSettings.php location, when passed in `/LocalSettings.php.template` will not be used. install.php & update.php will also not be run.
+`/extra-install.sh`               | Extra code that will be run if LocalSettings.php isn't present `/extra-preinstall-runtime.sh`    | Extra code that will be run from the entrypoint every time

 ### Running Maintenance Scripts
 Maintenance scripts from extensions and mediawiki core can be run with `docker exec` using the wikibase/wikibase container as the targeted container